cloudedseal/cloudedseal.github.io/2020/12/28/cs-english-words/index.md

     > Something that is abundant is present in `large quantities`. 大量的
 11. approximation
     > An approximation is a fact, object, or description which is `similar to` something else, but which is `not exactly` the same. 近似
+12. acquire
+    > If you acquire something, you `buy or obtain` it `for yourself`, or someone gives it to you.

 ## b